ltsb-etsmtl/crop-model/README.md

 # crop-model
-Author : Marie-Hélène Talbot & Danielle Monfet
+Authors : Marie-Hélène Talbot & Danielle Monfet
 ETS Montreal

 This project includes crop models in folders that were used in various studied that were published by members of LTSB.